by Carlos Tkacz

 And this is true, mostly.
 I do like dynos.
 I think they’re about as fun as fun gets.
-Little else is as exciting to me as the split moment of airtime, the swing following the latch, and the satisfaction of your body returning back towards the rock with your hand still on the hold.
+Little else is as exciting to me as the split moment of airtime.
+The swing following the latch.
+The satisfaction of your body returning towards the rock with your hand still on the hold.
 It’s just cool, straight fun.

-Basically, I just have to accept that people are going to give me shit for being tall.
+Basically, I have to accept that people are going to give me shit for being tall.
 And hey, that’s ok by me, really.
-But that’s not really what I want to talk about here.
-Back to dynos.
+But that’s not really what I want to talk about here, back to dynos.

 I think I can trace a pre-climbing history with dynamic movement in my life that leads directly into my love of dynos.

 When I was a kid, I played keeper in soccer all the way into high school.
 Now, there’s a lot to be said about playing keeper, and I don’t think keepers get quite enough credit for the chaos they endure in their position, but let’s stick to the keeper’s dyno corollary: the dive.

 As a keeper, you must learn to dive.
 Let me try and describe the experience:

 You are standing in your box, watching them play out in the field in front of you.
 Suddenly, the direction of movement shifts, and everyone is sprinting in your direction.
 You backpedal, glancing back to make sure you’re centered between the posts as the players in front of you spread out in your direction.

 You yell at your defense, pointing out movements they miss and making sure the angles are covered.
 The offense makes a few passes; you move left or right accordingly as you watch the ball, making sure you are in a position to cover as much of the goal as possible.
 Then it happens.